Does Tramadol show up on drug tests?

 Yes – sort of.

-While Tramadol isn’t going to show up on the standard drug test that, say, a new employer would usually have you take, Tramadol will show up on a toxicology screening specifically designed for prescription drug detection.
+While Tramadol isn’t going to show up on standard drug tests that, say, a new employer would usually have you take, Tramadol will show up on a toxicology screening specifically designed for prescription drug detection.
 More on drug testing for Tramadol here…but if we don’t answer your question, please leave it for us at the end.

 Why order a drug test for tramadol?